There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) understand the concept of vector-borne diseases and the various types of pathogens which are transmitted to humans by arthropod vectors; (2) understand the different kinds of arthropod vectors which transmit infectious agents to humans, and identify major vectors; (3) understand the theory of vector control and the use of sampling methods and methods of vector control; (4) understand how to incriminate key vectors during outbreaks of vector-borne infectious diseases; (5) understand the epidemiology of vector-borne diseases and the approaches used in surveillance systems for monitoring particular vector-borne infectious diseases; and (6) understand the effect of environmental factors, human influences and climate change on vector-borne diseases and the approaches used in environmental management to control the vectors associated with these diseases.
+Students are able to (1) recognise the concept of vector-borne diseases and the various types of pathogens which are transmitted to humans by arthropod vectors; (2) identify the different kinds of arthropod vectors which transmit infectious agents to humans, and those which are major vectors of disease; (3) investigate the theory of vector control and the use of sampling methods and comprehensive vector control programs; (4) identify how vectors of disease are determined during outbreaks of vector-borne infectious diseases; (5) describe the epidemiology of vector-borne diseases and the approaches used in surveillance systems for monitoring particular vector-borne infectious diseases; and (6) describe the effect of environmental factors, human influences and climate change on vector-borne diseases and the approaches used in environmental management to control the vectors associated with these diseases.

-- Indicative assessments in this unit are as follows: (1) written laboratory report; (2) poster presentation; and (3) two-hour end-of-semester examination.
+Indicative assessments in this unit are as follows: (1) practical assessment; (2) end-of-semester examination; and (3) tests.
 Further information is available in the unit outline.

 - Unit Coordinator(s)